 - Y6 Transition meetings with parents: We invite all parents to meet with a member of staff to discuss the needs of their child.
 This takes place following the Y6 admission process, after places have been confirmed.

 - Keyworker Communication: Where a child is identified as needing support that is additional to, and different from, that of a typical student, they are allocated a ‘Keyworker’.
 This is a member of staff from within the Learning Support or Student Support Teams, who will liaise directly with the child and parents on a weekly/daily basis.
 This line of communication is fundamental to ensuring that we respond quickly to the needs of students with SEND, and directly include parents in this process.

 - Annual EHCP reviews: Where a student holds an EHCP, we hold annual reviews to ensure that provision is appropriate and accurately documented.
 We aim to include all involved agencies in these reviews, and particularly prioritise parental participation and feedback.

-- Direct SENDCO and Pastoral liaison with parents: Any parent who has a concern that a student may have an unidentified SEND, or feels that provision is inadequate, is encouraged to liaise directly with the school SENDCO, Suzannah Diamantis (email@example.com), or respective Year Leaders.
+- Direct SENDCO and Pastoral liaison with parents: Any parent who has a concern that a student may have an unidentified SEND, or feels that provision is inadequate, is encouraged to liaise directly with the school SENDCO, Mari Paskin (email@example.com), or respective Year Leaders.

-- IEPs (Individual Education Plans): Formally referred to as Student Profiles, we create IEPs as a key source of information for any member of staff working with a student with SEND.
-IEPs are formulated with information from a broad range of sources, including the parents.
-We ask parents to review our IEPs each year to ensure the contents is relevant and accurate.
+- Student Passports: Formally referred to as Student Profiles, we create Student Passports as a key source of information for any member of staff working with a student with SEND.
+Passports are formulated with information from a broad range of sources, including the parents.
+We ask parents to review our Passportss each term to ensure the contents is relevant and accurate.

 Ask Lion- www.asklion.co.uk – Holding information on Nottingham LA’s ‘Local Offer’, including services, activities and support for those with SEND